miccai-ultrasound/miccai-ultrasound.github.io/asmus23.md

 **The 4th International Workshop of Advances in Simplifying Medical UltraSound (ASMUS) - a workshop held in conjunction with [MICCAI 2023](https://conferences.miccai.org/2023/), the 26th International Conference on Medical Image Computing and Computer Assisted Intervention.**

-**ASMUS is the offical workshop of the [MICCAI Special Interest Group on Medical Ultrasound](home).**
+**ASMUS is the official workshop of the [MICCAI Special Interest Group on Medical Ultrasound](home).**

-> **The ASMUS Workshop is schedule to be held on October 8th.
-Stay tuned for a detailed program!**
+**The ASMUS Workshop will be held on October 8th.
+See you there!**

-> Proceedings of the 4th International Workshop of Advances in Simplifying Medical Ultrasound (ASMUS) will be available free of charge for ASMUS participants after the events.
+> **The workshop proceedings will be published before the conference starts [https://link.springer.com/book/10.1007/978-3-031-44521-7](https://link.springer.com/book/10.1007/978-3-031-44521-7).
+Workshop attendees can access the proceedings until the four weeks after the conference.**

 ## Call for Papers

-Papers will consist of maximum 8 pages (text, figures and tables) + up to 2 pages for references only.
-They are to be submitted electronically in [Springer LNCS (Lecture Notes in Computer Science) style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and are subject to double blind review.
+Papers will consist of a maximum 8 pages (text, figures, and tables) + up to 2 pages for references only.
+They are to be submitted electronically in [Springer LNCS (Lecture Notes in Computer Science) style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and are subject to double-blind review.
 Information on submission to follow.

 The papers will be evaluated by external reviewers and our organizing committee for inclusion in the workshop as a presentation (oral or poster).
-Accepted full-length manuscripts will be published with Springer LNCS and the best papers will be selected for industry-sponsored awards.
+Accepted full-length manuscripts will be published with Springer LNCS, and the best papers will be selected for industry-sponsored awards.
 Original research contributions are invited.
 Proof-of-concept research from novel research directions is also encouraged.

 One of the popular features of ASMUS, live demonstrations, will return for ASMUS 2023.
-Capitalising on the unique real-time and portability aspects of ultrasound-based applications, we plan for live demonstrations covering AI, interventional and robotics areas.
+Capitalising on the unique real-time and portability aspects of ultrasound-based applications, we plan for live demonstrations covering AI, interventional, and robotics areas.
 All accepted papers will be offered the option to present a live demonstration.

 You may start the submission process at [Springer Nature EquinOCS](https://equinocs.springernature.com/service/ASMUS2023).
-E-Mail registration required prior to submission, which can be accessed by clicking the "Submit now" button on the previous link.
+E-mail registration is required prior to submission, which can be accessed by clicking the "Submit now" button on the previous link.
 If you have any issues registering or with the submission process, please contact the PC Chairs via the platform or via E-Mail.

-In this exciting era for medical ultrasound, recent developments in deep learning (artificial intelligence) and medical robotics have started to show clinically measurable improvement in assisting ultrasound examinations, ultrasound-guided interventions and surgery.
+In this exciting era for medical ultrasound, recent developments in deep learning (artificial intelligence) and medical robotics have started to show clinically measurable improvement in assisting ultrasound examinations, ultrasound-guided interventions, and surgery.
 This year, ASMUS is soliciting submissions, including work from the following areas:

 ### Ultrasound Assisted by Artificial Intelligence and Medical Robotics:
 - Ultrasound imaging with robotic (automated) assistance